Data-Science-for-Linguists-2020/Class-Plaza/guestbooks/guestbook_jordan.md

 	for giving readers a sense of your work.
 	* I've learned a good deal more about using lambda to process data from looking through your notebook!
 I'm going to be working with a lot of metadata as well, so I'm sure it'll come in handy.

+* Joey's Feedback
+	* You do a good job of making sense of all the data.
+Specifically, it seems like your data file is rather complex, so merging it all and adding the relevant pieces is going to help you in the long run.